k-flouris/cmf/README.md

 ## CMF Density

 The main workhorse of the codebase is the `NonSquareHeadDensity` class (in `cif/models/components/densities/non_square.py`), which allows for specification of canonical manifold flows.
-This class acts as a `Density` object, and specifies the head of the canonical manifold learning flows
+This class acts as a `Density` object, and specifies the head of the canonical manifold learning flows.

 # Bibtex